-All demonstration projects must be approved by the AAA and AASA and must follow the nutrition standards.
+All demonstration projects must be approved by the AAA and the ACLS Bureau and must follow the nutrition standards.

 MEAL COMPONENTS

 27. Salad and Soup Bar Option.
 Congregate meal sites may include a salad bar as part, or all of their meal service.
 (See chart for information as to how to add it in)